Santiago & winelands

 - Capital culture: Soak up some of Chile’s history in the city’s museums and take a guided tour of the grand Municipal Theatre which hosts illustrious opera and ballet performances and festivals.
 There are also many art galleries, boutiques and artisan shops, as well as markets where you may bag a bargain.
 In Plaza de Armas at the heart of the city you can admire the fine architecture of the cathedral, royal palace and central post office.

 - Popular barrios: Away from the centre, Santiago’s barrios (districts) offer a variety of characters and here are some of our favourites.
 Lastarria is an historical and fashionable district with boutique hotels, book and antique shops, cafes and wine bars.
 It borders Santa Lucia hill and park for city views.
-Another of the older neighbourhoods, Barrio Italia has a distinct Italian feel with its cosy coffee shops and restaurants, away from the crowds.
+Another of the older neighbourhoods, Barrio Italia has a distinctly Italian feel with its cosy coffee shops and restaurants, away from the crowds.
 Lively Bellavista is the main artistic neighbourhood with a popular weekend market and lively nightlife.

 - Chilean winelands: Take a break from the city with a day tour to the winelands.
 These fertile valleys are ideally suited to grape growing and wine has produced here since the mid-1500s and now Chile is known as an international producer of fine wines.
 A winery tour shows you how techniques have evolved over the years and includes tastings so you can appreciate the finished product for yourself.